PEDESTRIAN ACCIDENT SETTLES FOR $937.5K (after rejecting $65K offer) AGAINST SAN FRANCISCO’S YELLOW CAB COMPANY.

 The cab driver tried to argue (at his deposition) that the pedestrian "ran into" his cab.
 However, the passengers of the cab provided statements that the cab driver almost attempted to flee the scene, but one of the passengers stayed in the cab to keep the driver at the scene.

 The pedestrian suffered $53,369 in past medical costs, $34,609 in future medical costs, and $3,600 for lost tuition.
-San Francisco pedestrian accident lawyer Sally Morin opened with a demand of around $1.5 million and the offer in response was only $65,000.
+San Francisco personal injury traffic accident lawyer Sally Morin opened with a demand of around $1.5 million and the offer in response was only $65,000.
 As the offer was ridiculous and nowhere near the reasonable value of the case, Morin filed the lawsuit and proceeded through litigation to press for a fair settlement.
 She took the case to mediation where she obtained a settlement of $937,500 for her young pedestrian client.